deeprest/sagaGitlabMirror/Design.md

 # DESIGN pillars (from gdu.io)
-1. Mantra:  "You are a robotic ninja, fighting large robots and pirating their parts."
+1. Mantra:  "You are a robotic ninja, destroying robots and pirating their parts."
 1. Design pillars, describing *feel* (three phrases):  Nimbly pimbly.
 Upgrade!
 Irreverent Distractions.
 2. Summary.
 Destroy bad robots and use their parts to improve yourself to save the city.
 3. Features: aiming, generated city